Nyungwe National Park hosts Africa's most extensive protected tract of montane forest.

 READ MORE about Nyungwe National Park

-Munazi Eco Lodge (currently under construction and due to open in early 2024) will be a fully-catered camp featuring 10 (ten) ensuite chalets set deep within the forests of Nyungwe National Park.
+Munazi Eco Lodge (currently under construction and due to open in 2025) will be a fully-catered camp featuring 10 (ten) ensuite chalets set deep within the forests of Nyungwe National Park.
 The central area will include a lounge, dining area and bar.

-We will include Munazi Eco Lodge in our reservations portfolio once the conversion to a fully catered camp has been completed in 2024.
+We will include Munazi Eco Lodge in our reservations portfolio once the camp has been completed in 2025.
 Place your name on a waitlist - see the gold button below - and we will contact you once reservations open.

 Nyungwe wildlife watching is all about primates and birds.